raphael-susewind/india-religion-politics/upvidhansabha2017/README.md

 ## Raw data

-Originally, this data was crawled using download.pl on May 8, 2017 from http://ceouttarpradesh.nic.in/Form20.aspx and then processed through transform.pl for integration into the main database
+Originally, this data was crawled using download.pl on May 8, 2017 from http://ceouttarpradesh.nic.in/Form20.aspx and then processed through transform.pl for integration into the main database.
+I am grateful to Yusuf Neggers from Brown for helping in cleaning the mess up...

 ## License